Walkthrough: Renaming a Database Column

 To complete this walkthrough, you need the following:

-Visual Studio Team System Database Edition.
+Microsoft Visual Studio Team Edition for Database Professionals.

 Microsoft SQL Server 2000 or SQL Server 2005.